nixmai18/Lab-Report-4/index.md

 ssh<space>nkasibatla@ieng6.ucsd.edu<enter>
 ```
 Explanation:
-The commannd is never run in the terminal, which we need to type out the entire command including the host that we’re connecting to.
+The command is never run in the terminal, which we need to type out the entire command including the host that we’re connecting to.
 The ssh key is already set up, so no password required.

 ## Step 5
 ![Image](lab72.png)